-Unscrew the impeller in a counterclockwise direction.
+Unscrew the impeller from the shaft.
 Use caution when removing the impeller; tension on the seal spring will be released as the impeller is unscrewed.
 Inspect the impeller and replace it if cracked or badly worn.
-Slide the impeller adjusting shims (60) off the impeller shaft.
+Slide the impeller adjusting shims (62) off the impeller shaft.
 Tie and tag the shims or measure and record their thickness for ease of reassembly.